“Because the foolishness of God is wiser than men; and the weakness of God is stronger than men .” 1 Corinthians 1:25 (KJV)

-The apostle Paul pens a rather profound and revelatory epistle about the “Christ of the Church” to the believers in Colosse.
-In this epistle, he describes the Lord Jesus Christ as the embodiment of the wisdom and knowledge of God (Colossians 2:3).
+The apostle Paul pens down a rather profound and revelatory epistle about the “Christ of the Church” to the believers in Colosse.
+To be sure, in this epistle, he describes the Lord Jesus Christ as the embodiment of the wisdom and knowledge of God like he did in no other epistle he wrote (Colossians 2:3).

 “in whom are hid all the treasures of wisdom and knowledge.”

-God’s wisdom can be seen demonstrated, though not explicitly, in the seemingly innocuous account of Jesus walking along the sea of Galilee in His earthly ministry and choosing His first four apostles.
-It is incomprehensible to the carnal, natural, and undiscerning mind why Jesus chose ordinary, unlearned, and everyday men such as fishermen as His disciples rather than going to the palace or any other fanciful place or to the top echelons of His day.
+In the same vein, God’s wisdom can be seen demonstrated, though not explicitly, in the seemingly innocuous account of Jesus choosing His first four apostles when He walked along the sea of Galilee during His earthly ministry.
+But it is incomprehensible to the carnal, natural, and undiscerning mind why Jesus chose ordinary, unlearned, and everyday men such as fishermen as His disciples rather than going to the palace or any other fanciful place or to the top echelons of His day.
 This is because He wanted to demonstrate His wisdom and what He could do with seemingly ignorant and ignoble men.
-When He walked along the sea of Galilee, He first called Simon and Andrew, his brother, who were casting their nets , and then James and John, who were mending their nets (1 Corinthians 1:26, Matthew 4:18-22, Mark 1:16-20).
+As He walked along the sea of Galilee, He first called Simon and Andrew, his brother, who were ‘casting their nets’, and then James and John, who were ‘mending their nets’ (1 Corinthians 1:26; Matthew 4:18-22).